-As a mother of an adult addict, saying no can seem impossible because you fear what will happen if you do.
+As the mother of an adult child struggling with addiction, saying no can seem impossible because you fear what will happen if you do.
 You witness them self-destructing in their addiction and wonder if you are somehow to blame.
 You feel guilt, heartache, a primal instinct to protect and want to believe that your ‘help’ (emotional, financial, protection) will turn them around.

 If you aren’t careful your ‘help’ can destroy your own emotional stability and financial security in the process.

-Whether you believe addiction is a choice that your adult child won’t take responsibility for or a disease that they fell victim to one thing is certain… if they are an active addict they will use their situation to control you and anyone who will listen.
+Whether you believe addiction is a choice that your adult child won’t take responsibility for or a disease that they fell victim to one thing is certain… if they are in active addiction they will use their situation to control you.
 They want you to believe that if you don’t ‘help’ them (I need money) something bad will happen to them (I will die) and you will be sorry (it will be your fault for turning your back on me).

-Don’t let your adult addicted child pull you into their storm — pull them into your peace.
+Don’t let your adult child in active addiction pull you into their storm — pull them into your peace.

 The only person you can change is yourself.
 When you change how you deal with your adult child they will change.
 The how is not within your control, but they will change.

 Promises, threats, and blame follow a refusal to hand over money.
-You will experience despair, guilt, grief etc. and must have strong support so you don’t fall back into emotional decision making.
+You will experience despair, guilt, grief etc. and must have a strong support system so you don’t fall back into emotional decision making.
 Don’t keep this part of your life secret.
-For every addict, there is a mother in pain so seek professional help for yourself.
+For every child in addiction, there is a mother in pain so seek professional help for yourself.

 Don’t forget that your adult child is an adult that will make their own choices and the hard reality is they might not choose to save themselves.
 Provide emotional support and encouragement to make better life choices but don’t keep contributing to the problem by continuing your financial support.

-I have extensive experience working with mothers of adult addicted children.
-If you are ready to change how you deal with your adult addicted child please contact me I will be honoured to work with you to find your way out of the storm and find some peace for yourself and your family.
+I have extensive experience working with mothers of adult children in addiction.
+If you are ready to change how you deal with your adult child please contact me, I will be honoured to work with you to find your way out of the storm and find some peace for yourself and your family.